 Dunite xenolith in basaltic lava from Hawaii.
 The sample is 8 cm in width.

 Dunite is mostly composed of olivine which is a bright green mineral.
 Fresh dunite is green as well.
 However, olivine readily alters and loses its bright green color pretty quickly.
 Chances are very high that on the way up in the crust olivine grains lost some of its brightness.
 Hence, many dunite samples look dull yellow, not green anymore.
 Dunite usually contains chromite (Mg-bearing spinel group mineral).
 However, if the most common spinel mineral is magnetite, dunite is named olivinite instead.

 Magnesium is a very common chemical element in the mantle.
-Therefore, we should expect to see lots of unusual mineral varieties in dunite.
-I already mentioned chromite but Mg-bearing garnet pyrope is quite common as well.
+So we should expect to see lots of unusual mineral varieties in dunite.
+I already mentioned chromite, but Mg-bearing garnet pyrope is quite common as well.
 If the dunite sample contains significant amount of garnet, then it should be added to its name.
-The rock sample below is a garnet peridotite because it contains one very large and several smaller purplish pyrope crystals.
-It is probably not true dunite because it contains more than 10% chromian diopside (bright green mineral).
-It should be named either wehrlite (if there is almost no orthopyroxene) or lherzolite (more than 10% orthopyroxene).

 Dunite from Norway which is mined because of its high olivine content.
 Olivine is used as a refractory material.
 Gusdal Quarry, Møre og Romsdal, Norway.
 Width of sample 9 cm.